Pung Kheav Se

-Pung Kheav Se (ពុង ឃាវសែ; 方侨生) is a Cambodian businessman, investor and philanthropist.
-He is the founder and chairman of Canadia Group, a multinational conglomerate which counts among its sectors OCIC and CIH.
+Pung Kheav Se (ពុង ឃាវសែ; 方僑生) is a Cambodian businessman, investor and philanthropist.
+He is the founder and chairman of Canadia Group, a multinational conglomerate which counts among its business entities OCIC and CIH.
 In addition, he founded Canadia Bank, one of Cambodia's oldest and largest commercial banks in terms of assets and net holding.

 Early life

-Pung was born in the early 1940s and is a Cambodian of Chinese Teochew descent.
-With the country taken over by the Khmer Rouge in 1975, Pung fled to neighbouring Thailand to seek refuge in a Thai refugee camp.
+Pung was born in the late 1940s and is a Cambodian of Teochew descent.
+With the country taken over by the Khmer Rouge in 1975, Pung fled to neighboring Thailand to seek refuge in a Thai refugee camp.
 After leaving the camp in 1980, Pung soon secured a job as a salesman and later became a goldsmith in Montreal, Canada where he would spend the next eleven years of his life until his return to Cambodia in the early 1990s.

-Business career
+Career

 Early business career

 Pung started his career as a goldsmith operating from a small kiosk in a grocery shop in Montreal, Canada's Chinatown.
 Later on, his business would continue to expand and include other services such as remittances and money transfer services as more and more Overseas Cambodians from Canada began to remit money back to Cambodia.